yuk1i/Database-2022F/README.md

 - Your implementation should throw `java.lang.UnsupportedOperationException` if a method is not actually implemented, so the tests can fail quickly.

-#### Python
-- All `add*()` functions with return value of int should return the (presumably auto-generated) ID.
-- All arguments are guaranteed to follow the type hints.
-Arguments passed won't be `None` unless explicitly annotated with `Optional`.
-- For return types with type hints, return values (and their fields) should not be `None`, unless explicitly documented.
-  Use `[]`, `{}`, `set()` or their equivalents instead of `None` for empty container in return values.
-- Your implementation should raise `NotImplementedError` if a method is not actually implemented, so that tests can fail quickly.

 ### Rules